-prodEdition

-prodVersion

-prodLanguage

-prodBuild

-licenseType

-licenseStatus.activated

-licenseStatus.blacklisted

-licenseStatus.whitelisted

-os.platform

-os.version

-os.edition

-geography.continent

-geography.country

-geography.usState
+prodEdition prodVersion prodLanguage prodBuild licenseType licenseStatus.activated licenseStatus.blocked licenseStatus.expired licenseStatus.allowed os.platform os.version os.edition geography.continent geography.country geography.usState machineId clientId

 Most of the available filter properties are string-based.
 This means that when applying a filter, the requested field can be represented as a string, stringArray or regex.
 There are also some filters which are numeric.
 These filters should be represented as number or numberRange.